UltraEngine/Documentation/CPP/Component_Load.md

 # Component::Load

-This method is called when an actor is loaded from a file or copied.
+This method is called when a component is loaded from a file or copied.

 ## Syntax